rsms/uilayer/README.md

 ## Performance and edge-cases

-### `layer.allow3DBacking ⇄ bool`

-By setting this property to `false`, the layer will not automatically become 3D-backed (composed of textures and thus graphics-hardware accelerated).
-3D-backed layers use more memory than 2D-backed (plain) layers.

-A UILayer will by default become 3D-backed when animated or scaled.
-Scaling of 2D-backed layers is unsupported and animation of 2D-backed layers will be less performant than that of 3D-backed layers.

 ### `layer.is3DBacked → bool`

-Indicates whether the layer is 3D-backed or not.
+Indicates whether the layer is backed by high-performance 3D rendering or not.

 ## Identifying the layer at runtime